ウールの虫食い対策と「喰われた後の対応」

 2. Use insect repellent

 Closets and cupboards are known to be places where moisture easily accumulates, and if no measures are taken, they will be eaten by insects.
-When storing wool socks in a closet or storage case, it is effective to put an insect repellent in the closet or storage case.
+Therefore, when storing wool socks in a closet or storage case, it is effective to put an insect repellent in the same place .

-When storing wool products such as wool socks, it is safe to choose storage containers specifically for wool products and place paper or cloth between them to prevent direct contact.
+When storing woolen products such as wool socks, it is safe to choose an moth repellent specifically for woolen products and place paper or cloth between the socks and the products to prevent direct contact.

 Here is an article that lists some recommended moth repellents for wool.